-Additional information as of the latest actuarial valuation for SCRHITE:
+Additional information as of the latest actuarial valuation for SCRHITF:

-Additional information as of the latest actuarial valuation for SCRHITF: Valuation Date: June 30, 2018 Actuarial Cost Method: Entry Age Normal Inflation: 2.25% Investment Rate of Return: 2.75%, net of OPEB Plan investment expenses; including inflation.
+, idaile ila illie illia ordanal valuation for Soft in it.
+Valuation Date: June 30, 2018 Actuarial Cost Method: Entry Age Normal Inflation: 2.25% Investment Rate of Return: 2.75%, net of OPEB Plan investment expenses; including inflation.
 Single Discount Rate: 3.13% as of June 30, 2019.
 Demographic Assumptions: Based on the experience study performed for the SCRS for the 5-year period ending June 30, 2015.
 Mortality: For healthy retirees, the 2016 PRSC Mortality Table for Males and the 2016 PRSC Mortality Table for Females are used with fully generational mortality projections based on Scale AA from the year 2016.
 Multipliers are applied to the base tables based on gender and employment type.
 Health Care Trend Rate: Initial trend starting at 6.40% and gradually decreasing to an ultimate trend rate of 4.15% over a period of 14 years Retiree Participation: 79% for retirees who are eligible for funded premiums.
 59% participation for retirees who are eligible for partial funded premiums.
-20% participation for retirees who are eligible for nonfunded premiums.